Inverse Complexity Lab

 4. Generative models that characterize modular hierarchies, ranks, and latent spaces.

-5. Temporality, higher-order organization, and multivariate annotation of complex data.
+5. Temporality, higher-order organization, and multivariate annotation of relational data.

 6. Scalable network algorithms.